I’ve taken an 80/20 hatchet to Roundtable. Radical alterations, re-inventions.

 60-day accelerator ($10,000 when sold separately).
 This ensures that your Roundtable membership pays for itself in the first 30-60 days:

-- A full Google AdWords and/or Facebook account audit from George Krahn, one of my hand-picked experts (this alone may cover your entire year of Roundtable tuition)
+- A full Google Ads and/or Facebook account review from George Krahn, one of my hand-picked experts (this alone may cover your entire year of Roundtable tuition)

 - “Help!
 911” Coupon from Perry

 - Definitive Selling Proposition group session with Perry – reaching for the power levers in your sales story and determining what we drill down on in the next year

 - Tracking & Conversion Review

 - Swiss Army Knife group session with Perry – extracting the hidden gems from your sales story